 I loved reading this book because I could see how far Brandon Sanderson had come in such a short space of time.
 If you compared The Final Empire to Elantris, you’d think there had been 20 years between them, but The Mistborn Trilogy was Sanderson’s second publication.

-So, even though this book ranks at the bottom of the list, I still love it and would happily reread it in the future sometime when I want something relaxing to fall back into.
+So, even though when ranking the cosmere books this comes bottom of the list, I still love it and would happily reread it in the future sometime when I want something relaxing to fall back into.